Latry

 Enjoy low-latency voice with an integrated jitter buffer and resampling.

-Tap to transmit and release to stop—perfect for on-the-go operation.
+Tap to start talking and tap again to stop—perfect for on-the-go operation.

 Talkgroup Support